home-assistant/home-assistant.io/source/_components/alarm_control_panel.ifttt.markdown

 ha_release: 0.66
 ---

-The `ifttt` platform allows you to integrate security systems that have no open API, but can be controlled through [IFTTT](https://ifttt.com/discover).
+The `ifttt` platform allows you to integrate security systems that have no open API but can be controlled through [IFTTT](https://ifttt.com/discover).

 This platform depends on the [IFTTT](https://home-assistant.io/components/ifttt/) Home Assistant component.
 See the component's documentation to set it up.